Intensive Japanese Language Study

 - The NIHONGO fee covers:

-- All travel in Japan: airport to Tokyo, commuting pass, field trips, and cultural activities.
+- All travel in Japan: airport to and from Tokyo, commuting pass, field trips, and cultural activities.

 - Food and lodging (except for lunch on school days): hotel stay at arrival and departure, and homestays.